Skip to content

 He Waka eke noa, We are all in this together.

-The goal is to take an intergenerational approach by building relationships and capacity between us all to acknowledge and support the cultural significance, social cohesion, sustainable development, and capacity of Marae, whaanau and wider communities.
+The goal is to take an intergenerational approach by building relationships and capacity between us all, to support the cultural significance, social cohesion, sustainable development and capacity of Marae, whaanau and wider communities.

 How can you get involved?